Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

     ]
     ```

-1. (`ncn#`) If there are duplicate entries in the HSM as a result of this procedure (`10.100.0.105` in this example), then delete the duplicate entry.
+1. (`ncn-mw#`) If there are duplicate entries in the HSM as a result of this procedure (`10.100.0.105` in this example), then delete the duplicate entry.

     1. Show the `EthernetInterfaces` for the duplicate IP address: